aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production.md

 Before setting up internet access to your MSK Cluster, you will need the following:

 - an MSK Cluster configured for SASL/SCRAM authentication
-- an VPC security group for the Zilla proxies
+- an VPC security group for the <ZillaPlus/> proxies
-- an IAM security role for the Zilla proxies
+- an IAM security role for the <ZillaPlus/> proxies
 - subscription to Zilla Plus for Amazon MSK via AWS Marketplace
 - permission to modify global DNS records for a custom domain